dotnet/AspNetCore.Docs/aspnetcore/blazor/security/index.md

 Blazor stores request tokens in component state, which guarantees that antiforgery tokens are available to interactive components, even when they don't have access to the request.

 > [!NOTE]
-> [Antiforgery mitigation](xref:security/anti-request-forgery) is only required when submitting form data to the server encoded as `application/x-www-form-urlencoded`, `multipart/form-data`, or `text/plain`.
+> [Antiforgery mitigation](xref:security/anti-request-forgery) is only required when submitting form data to the server encoded as `application/x-www-form-urlencoded`, `multipart/form-data`, or `text/plain` since these are the [only valid form enctypes](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#attr-fs-enctype).
 For more information, see <xref:blazor/forms/index#antiforgery-support>.
->
-> Requests to server API endpoints (web API) with `application/json`-encoded content and [CORS](xref:security/cors) enabled doesn't require CSRF protection.

 :::moniker-end